Chinese costumes include hair ornament, jewelry, pendant, and outfit, together they show a person’s social status, age, occupation, and religion.

-Emperors and most honorable prime ministers may use all of the 12 patterns; the lower social status, the less patterns one could wear.
+Emperors and most honorable prime ministers may use all of the 12 patterns; the lower social status, the fewer patterns one could wear.

 Star (Xing Cheng)

-Meaning people wearing these patterns have the responsibility to illuminate and enlightening all the humankind.
+Meaning people wearing these patterns have the responsibility to illuminate and enlightening all humankind.

 Mountain (Qun Shan): Firm, Persistent, Steady.